OFAI/GermEval2024-GerMS/site/subtask1.md

 Note that the way how you derive those labels is up to you (as long as the rules for the closed or open tracks are followed):

 * you can train several models or a single model to get the predictions
-* you can derive the mode-specific training set in any way from the labeled training data
+* you can derive the model-specific training set in any way from the labeled training data
 * you can use the information of which annotator assigned the label or ignore that

 To submit your predictions to the competition: